asyagelski/Assembly/README.md

 ## [X to the Power of N](https://github.com/asyagelski/Assembly/tree/master/1_XpowN)

-This program calculated X to the power of N, surprisingly.
+This program calculates X to the power of N, surprisingly.
 Code is all commented, any questions can be sent to me!

 **Example Output:**